-The Declaration explained
+The UN Declaration explained

-The United Nations Declaration on the Rights of Indigenous Peoples (the Declaration) provides a roadmap to advance lasting reconciliation with Indigenous peoples.
+The United Nations Declaration on the Rights of Indigenous Peoples (the UN Declaration) provides a roadmap to advance lasting reconciliation with Indigenous peoples.
 It shows us that further steps must be taken to respect, recognize and protect the human rights of Indigenous peoples and to address the wrongs of the past.

-The Government of Canada and Indigenous peoples are working together in consultation and cooperation to implement the Declaration.
+The Government of Canada and Indigenous peoples are working together in consultation and cooperation to implement the UN Declaration.

-The Declaration explained
+The UN Declaration explained

 The United Nations Declaration on the Rights of Indigenous Peoples is a comprehensive international human rights instrument on the rights of Indigenous peoples around the world.